-Here are the steps I took to reduce our insurance costs.
+Here are the steps I took to reduce our auto insurance costs.

-1) Read Ramit’s advice on how to negotiate insurance coverage.
+1) Learn how to negotiate insurance coverage.
+Read Ramit’s advice on how to negotiate insurance coverage.
 This inspired me to look at the insurance costs and play with the numbers.
 Fortunately, USAA offers a service online where I can change coverages so I was able to do it at my convenience.

 2) Look at what the different coverages mean.
 I found this great page on Geico, where I got an understanding of what all those numbers mean. $100K/$300K for uninsured motorist meant nothing until I read more.

 3) Raise your deductible.
 Chances are unlikely that you’ll put in a small claim, so consider raising your deductible to $500 or even $1,000.
 Make sure you have enough set aside in an emergency fund to coverage the deductible.

 Learn more about all types of insurance in this book: Insurance for Dummies

 4) Find out what your car(s) are worth.
 I ran the numbers for what the hubby’s (paid off!) vehicle is worth.
 We dropped comprehensive and collision coverage because after we pay the deductible we’re close to what his car is worth.
 Note: the monthly savings SHOULD be going into a savings account, but because our goal is to pay off the rest of our consumer debt first, we won’t save to replace the car until those debts are paid.
 My reasoning is that if his car did become completely unusable we could get by with one car if necessary.